DohuiKo/DohuiKo/README.md

 ### Hi there 👋

+## My major is Indian Studies.
+And My second major is Global Business & Technology.

 <!--
 **DohuiKo/DohuiKo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.